Getting a Mortgage on a Maisonette

 Aside from the leasehold/freehold status, to lend on a maisonette, lenders will also want to know:

-• You can afford the mortgage: They’ll look at how much you earn and what you typically spend while also calculating any ground rent, service charges or upkeep costs that might come with a maisonette.
+- You can afford the mortgage: They’ll consider your income and spending habits while calculating any ground rent, service charges, or upkeep costs that might come with a maisonette.

-• Whether the property is a new build: Not all lenders are willing to loan on a new build maisonette because of the potential for higher service charges and ground rent.
-If they are particularly high, the pool of lenders will reduce even further which could have a knock on effect for how much you’re able to borrow and the type of interest rate offer you can get
+- Whether the property is a new build: Not all lenders are willing to loan on a new build maisonette because of the potential for higher service charges and ground rent.
+If they are particularly high, the pool of lenders will reduce even further, which could have a knock-on effect on how much you’re able to borrow and the type of interest rate offer you can get

-• How much you have as a deposit: Maisonettes are typically seen by lenders as risky, which means they usually require a lower loan to value (LTV) ratio to offset that.
-Some even place a maximum LTV cap of 60%, especially if it’s a new build maisonette.
-Having a bigger deposit – perhaps 25% of the property’s value or above – will increase your chances of getting a good deal.
-Should you require an LTV of closer to 80% or even 95% there are some lenders such as NatWest, Scottish Building Society and Virgin Money that will offer such a loan but only under certain circumstances.
+- How much you have as a deposit: Lenders typically see Maisonettes as risky, which means they usually require a lower loan-to-value (LTV) ratio to offset that.
+Some even place a maximum LTV cap of 60%, especially if it’s a new-build maisonette.
+A bigger deposit – perhaps 25% of the property’s value or above – will increase your chances of getting a good deal.
+Should you require an LTV of closer to 80% or even 95%, some lenders such as NatWest, Scottish Building Society and Virgin Money will offer such a loan, but only under certain circumstances.

-Other factors which could impact upon your chances of getting a mortgage include your credit history, type of employment, debt to income ratio, and age.
+Other factors that could impact your chances of getting a mortgage include your credit history, type of employment, debt-to-income ratio, and age.

 How a broker can help you get approved for a maisonette mortgage

-• Have experience in putting together maisonette mortgage applications that give borrowers an optimal chance of securing the loan they’re looking for.
-This ensures a smooth process and allows you to jointly address any issues that a lender might have with your application, for example, bad credit or debt.
+- Have experience putting together maisonette mortgage applications that give borrowers an optimal chance of securing the loan they’re looking for.
+This ensures a smooth process and allows you to jointly address any issues that a lender might have with your application, such as bad credit or debt.

-If you get in touch we can arrange for a broker who has experience securing mortgages for maisonettes contacts you directly.
+If you get in touch, we can arrange for a broker who has experience securing mortgages for maisonettes to contact you directly.

 We're so confident in our service, we guarantee it.